Youth Quota Permit

-A Youth Quota Permit is a type of limited entry permit that is required in order for a youth between age 8 and 15 to participate in some general gun hunts on Andrews and Camp Blanding Wildlife Management Areas.
-Click "Application Worksheet" at the bottom of this page for specific wildlife management areas and dates.
-On the first morning of each Camp Blanding WMA Supervised Youth Hunt, hunt locations will be assigned by random draw during a pre-hunt briefing.
-(Camp Blanding Youth Hunt details)
+A Youth Quota Permit is a type of limited entry permit in order for a youth between age 8 and 15 to participate in some general gun hunts on select Wildlife Management Areas.
+The following information provides further details on specific information regarding these permits.

-- Requirements: You must be at least 8 and less than 16 years old for the duration of the hunt in order to apply.
-Permit is not valid unless youth is accompanied by a non-hunting adult supervisor that is at least 18 years old.
+- Requirements: Youth hunters must be between the ages of 8 and 15 for the duration of the hunt to apply.
+The Youth Quota permit is not valid unless the youth is accompanied by a non-hunting adult supervisor that is at least 18 years old.
 Supervisors are not required to have license and permits.

-- Exemptions: There are no exemptions to the Youth Quota permit.
-You must have a Youth Quota permit or be the adult supervisor of a permit holder to participate in these hunts.
+- Exemptions: There are no exemptions for Youth Quota hunts.
+All participants must have a Youth Quota permit or be the adult supervisor of a permit holder.

-- Restrictions: You may submit one Youth Quota application and receive one Youth Quota permit in Phase I or Phase II.
-You may receive up to four Youth Quota permits total in Phase III (including any permits awarded in Phase I or Phase II).
-You can only apply in Phase II if you have not already been awarded a Youth Quota permit during Phase I. You can have no more than one Youth Quota permit per hunt, and no more than four youth Quota permits total.
+- Restrictions: Hunters may submit one application and receive up to one permit in Phase I or Phase II.
+Hunters can have no more than one permit per hunt unit, and no more than four permits total.
 The selling or purchasing of any quota permit is prohibited.

 - Transferability: Youth Quota permits are NOT transferable.

 - Reprints: Non-transferable permits and guest permits may be replaced online at no cost or at a license agent or tax collector office for about $2.50.